United States Army Signal Corps: Cold War

 SC345199 – Korean War Equipment at Repeater Station, Taegu, Korea.
-Quad cable terminal on left, testboard on right and center on 1 August 1950.
+Quad cable terminal on left, test board on right and center on 1 August 1950.

-The Signal Corps' Project Diana, in 1946, successfully bounced radar signals off the moon, paving the way for space communications.
+The Signal Corps' Project Diana successfully bounced radar signals off the moon in 1946, paving the way for space communications.

-In 1948 researchers at Fort Monmouth grew the first synthetically produced large quartz crystals.
+In 1948, researchers at Fort Monmouth grew the first synthetically produced large quartz crystals.
 The crystals were able to be used in the manufacture of electronic components, and made the United States largely independent of foreign imports for this critical mineral.
-In 1949 the first auto-assembly of printed circuits was invented.
+In 1949, the first auto-assembly of printed circuits was invented.
 A technique for assembling electronic parts on a printed circuit board, developed by Fort Monmouth engineers, pioneered the development and fabrication of miniature circuits for both military and civilian use.
-Although they did not invent the transistor, Fort Monmouth scientists were among the first to recognize its importance, particularly in military applications, and did pioneer significant improvements in its composition and production.
+Although they did not invent the transistor, Fort Monmouth scientists were among the first to recognize its importance, particularly in military applications, and pioneered significant improvements in its composition and production.

 Everything was to change as world tensions increased with the Cold War and the Berlin Airlift.
 To sustain the Army's worldwide commitments, it again became necessary to enlarge the capacity of every activity on-post.

 In June 1950, with the onset of the Korean War, President Harry S. Truman quickly received the necessary authorization to call the National Guard and Organized Reserves to 21 months of active duty.
 He also signed a bill extending the Selective Service Act until 9 July 1951.
-The Officer Candidate School was reestablished.
+The Officer Candidate School was re-established.

 The fighting in Korea brought to light the need for new techniques in the conduct of modern warfare.
-The use of mortars by the enemy, and the resultant need to quickly locate and destroy the mortar sites resulted in development of the Mortar-Radar Locator AN/MPQ-3 and AN/MPQ-10 at the Communications Electronics Research and Development Engineering Center, better known as the Albert J. Myer Center, or simply, the Hexagon.
+The use of mortars by the enemy, and the resultant need to quickly locate and destroy the mortar sites, resulted in development of the Mortar-Radar Locator AN/MPQ-3 and AN/MPQ-10 at the Communications Electronics Research and Development Engineering Center, better known as the Albert J. Myer Center, or simply, the Hexagon.
 Korea's terrain and road nets, along with the distance and speed with which communications were forced to travel, limited the use of wire.
 The Signal Corps' VHF radio became the "backbone" of tactical communications throughout the war.